AlistairDriscoll/Ally-Ps-Luxury-Teas-Leeds/README.md

 Ally P's Luxury Teas Leeds in an e-commerce website for selling tea online.

+A link to deployed website can be found (here)[https://ally-ps-luxury-teas-leeds-b0596c3cdc59.herokuapp.com/].

 The starting wireframes, can be found in the [wireframes](WIREFRAMES.md) file.

 ER diagram and website layout can be found in the [features](FEATURES.md) file.